berkaybulut/bitexen-python/README.md

 # bitexen-python
-Client for connecting to Bitexen Trading API
+Client for connecting to Bitexen Trading API - improvement on base version to make it compatible with rest of exchange APIs

 Install:
 ```